hamburger

 Project 75 UPSC

-Project 75 finds its mentions in the Science and Technology portion of the UPSC Syllabus and is crucial at all three levels of the exam.
-Students must know the latest happenings and progress made under Project 75 and Project 75i through Current Affairs.
+Project 75 comes under Science and Technology portion of the UPSC Syllabus and is crucial for the exam.
+Candidates must check the progress made under Project 75 and Project 75i through Current Affairs.
+Understanding the details of Project 75i is essential for answering related questions in the exam.
+Proper preparation in this area will enhance candidates’ knowledge and enable them to tackle questions effectively.

 Our Apps Playstore